SintraCascaisSesimbra.com

 To greatly extend a visit, consider the hike along the Maravilhas do Cabo (PR2-SSB route) or along the cliffs to the deserted Praia das Bicas beach (details later in this article).

-Below is an interactive map of the sights of the Cabo Espichel
+Below is an interactive map of the sights of the Cabo Espichel.
+Note: zoom out to see all of the markers

 Sights: 1) Santuario de Nossa Senhora 2) Ermida da Memória 3) Casa dos Círios 4) Casa da Água 5) Cabo Espichel lighthouse 6) Pedra da Mua (dinosaur footprints) 7) Lagosteiros (dinosaur footprints) 8) Maravilhas do Cabo (hiking route) 9) Praia das Bicas 10) Praia do Meco 11) Lagoa de Albufeira